websanco/liferay-learn/docs/dxp-cloud/latest/en/troubleshooting/creating-thread-and-heap-dumps.md

 main
 ```

-This script creates a new folder in your `liferay` service's `$LIFERAY_HOME/data/` folder (named `heap_dumps/` by default), and then create a timestamped subfolder that contains a single, new heap dump.
+This script creates a new folder in your `liferay` service's `$LIFERAY_HOME/data/` folder (named `heap_dumps/` by default), and then it creates a timestamped subfolder that contains a single, new heap dump.
 The heap dump is created with the [jmap utility](https://docs.oracle.com/javase/7/docs/technotes/tools/share/jmap.html).

 You can change the name of the directory that thread dumps are saved to by changing `heap_dumps/` at the end of the path on the first line.
 However, *you must keep the folder inside the `data/` folder* for it to be accessible via backups.

 ## Run the Script from the Liferay Service Shell

-Once you have a script to use, you must deploy it and run it from the `liferay` service's [shell](./shell-access.md) in the DXP Cloud console.
+Once you have a script to use, you must deploy it and run it from the `liferay` service's shell in the DXP Cloud console.

+### Save the Script to Your Project Repository

+First, save your chosen script into a directory that you can deploy to your Liferay instance's `$LIFERAY_HOME` folder.

 1. Create a new folder for manual scripts in your project repository's Liferay configurations, such as `liferay/configs/{ENV}/diagnostics/`.
 Creating the folder in the appropriate `liferay/configs/{ENV}/` directory ensures that the folder contents appear in your Liferay instance's `$LIFERAY_HOME` once it is deployed.